-1. Connect one end of the HDMI cable to the HDMI port on the computer.
+- 1. Connect one end of the HDMI cable to the HDMI port on the computer. - NOTE: HDMI port shape can vary by product.

 - 2. Connect the other end of the cable to the high-definition TV or monitor. - 3.
-Press f4 to cycle through four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+Press fn+f1 to cycle through four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.

-Each time you press f4, the display state changes.
+Each time you press fn+f1, the display state changes.

-NOTE: For best results, especially if you choose the "Extend" option, increase the screen resolution of the external device, as follows.
+NOTE: For best results, especially if you choose the Extend option, increase the screen resolution of the external device, as follows.
 Select the Start button, select the Settings icon , and then select System.
 Under Display, select the appropriate resolution, and then select Keep changes.